 Sacramento: The state capital hosts two fireworks displays during their year-end Sky Spectacular: an early one accompanied by family-friendly tunes and a midnight show with rock music.

-Lake Tahoe: At Tahoe, go to the south shore, you can celebrate the end of the year in style at one of the casinos.
-Lake Tahoe Cruises does New Year's Eve cruises and December 31 is also the last day of the Snowglobe Music Festival.
-When the new year begins, you'll be in perfect position to start it by skiing at one of the area resorts.
+Lake Tahoe: At Tahoe, you can celebrate the end of the year in style in several ways.
+December 31 is also the last day of the Snowglobe Music Festival.
+When the new year begins, you'll be in the perfect position to start it by skiing at one of the area resorts.
 All of that comes at a price: Lake Tahoe is among the most expensive places in California to ring in the new year.